Frequently Asked Dental Questions (Dentist FAQs)

 - Tetracycline: Prescription medicine is also known to have an affect on the discoloration of teeth.
 Our cosmetic dental practice cares for numerous clients that come to us to correct the side effect of medication on their teeth.
 Our commitment is for you to walk out the door with a smile of satisfaction!

 There a many more factors that contribute to the discoloration of teeth.
-At Midwest Family Dental, we provide a wide range of techniques and practices to address any teeth discoloration-related issues.
+At Advantage Dental Care, we provide a wide range of techniques and practices to address any teeth discoloration-related issues.
 Schedule a free consultation with us to learn more!